 Besides the furniture for the game room or man cave you might be building, you need to make sure that you plan for an air conditioner as one of your most pressing priorities.
-Without it, your new room will be a lot less pleasant to utilize during hot days and nights.
+Without it, your new room will be a lot less pleasant to be in during hot days and nights.
 There are three options to weigh when thinking about what kind of air conditioner is ideal for your converted garage.

 - Purchase a window air conditioner.
 If connecting an existing duct is not a choice and the space isn’t very large, this could be a a fine choice.
 However, there are a few downsides to this method.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
-If there is not an existing window, a window air conditioner will leave a considerable hole in your wall that could look inviting to a determined thief.
+If there is not already a window, a window air conditioner will leave a considerable hole in your wall that could look inviting to a determined thief.

 If you’re ready to press on with your garage conversion project, make sure your air conditioner needs are properly met.
 After all, an extension of your house should feel just as comfortable as every other room.
 Give the experts at Peitz a call at 605-223-0307 or schedule an appointment online today.